Next Level Baselining Maneuvers: What is an interim plan in Microsoft Project?

 4 Click OK.
 Your baseline is cleared.

-In Microsoft Project 2016, Project Server administrators have the option to lockdown a user’s ability to save baselines.
+Project Server administrators have the option to lockdown a user’s ability to set baselines in MS Project.
 Once you agree on a baseline, an organization can prevent a project manager from changing it.
 This feature is invoked and controlled via the Global Permissions setting for each group (or in the security template for each group).

 Note: A Project Server administrator controls the global permission settings through Project Web App.